SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-squarespace-tutorial.md

 ![ICANN](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-icann.png)

-This site will let you see all the DNS information, as well as what web services they use to host their site.
+This site will let you see *all* the DNS information that it's allowed to show, as well as what web services they use to host their site.
 This can help you get a better idea of what services you should use for your own site, especially if you liked a particular site’s overall design or specific elements.

 ## Closing
 That's pretty much all you need to know about Squarespace Domains.
 It's fairly simple, easy to configure, and has a good price tag and billing cycle.
 I hope you found value in this short tutorial!